 - Duration: 1.0 to 2.0 hours with or without guided tour

 ✅ Tip: Next to the Uffizi is the Ponte Vecchio, this picturesque and distinctive bridge, one of Florence’s most photographed sights.
-It has retained its original 14th century medieval form to this day.
-You should now take some time to browse around the small shops of goldsmiths and jewellers (photo).
-The place is teeming with tourists from all over the world who can’t get enough selfies, Instagram photos or other snapshots from the two terraces in the middle of the picturesque bridge over the river Arno.
+It has retained its original 14th-century medieval form to this day.
+You should now take some time to browse around the small shops of goldsmiths and jewelers (photo).
+The place is teeming with tourists from all over the world who can’t get enough selfies, Instagram photos, or other snapshots from the two terraces in the middle of the picturesque bridge over the river Arno.

 From the Uffizi to Palazzo Vecchio

 The Piazza della Signoria in front of the Palazzo Vecchio is one of the most beautiful squares in Italy.
-Here, the former city state shows its power at the time of the 14th century.
-It is like an open-air museum when you walk through the open arched hall Loggia dei Lanzi, with the important statues of art history, such as the Perseo by Benvenuto Cellini or the Rape of the Sabine Women by Giambologna.
-In the centre of the square is the much photographed Fountain of Neptune.
+Here, the former city-state shows its power at the time of the 14th century.
+It is like an open-air museum when you walk through the open-arched hall Loggia dei Lanzi, with the important statues of art history, such as the Perseo by Benvenuto Cellini or the Rape of the Sabine Women by Giambologna.
+In the center of the square is the much-photographed Fountain of Neptune.

-The most important and imposing building in the Piazza della Signoria is the Palazzo Vecchio, or Old Palace.
+The most important and imposing building in the Piazza della Signoria is the Palazzo Vecchio or Old Palace.
 You can’t miss it thanks to its enormous tower.
 For centuries the seat of government for Florence and Tuscany, today it is the city’s town hall and a magnificent museum.
-Famous also for many of Dan Brown’s novel Inferno..
-Tickets are otherwise available, but be sure to get them in advance.
+Famous also for many of Dan Brown’s novels Inferno… Tickets are otherwise available, but be sure to get them in advance.

 Santa Maria del Fiore Cathedral and Brunelleschis Kuppel